 Learn all you need to know about backpacking Bangkok in Thailand.
 I will be giving you all the information you need to know such as costs, getting around, accommodation, what to do and so much more in this capital city!

 First of all, Bangkok is truly a hustling and bustling city.
 It’s likely you will love it or hate it.
-Though either way it is the main hub for international travelers arriving in Thailand and most seems to spend a few days here exploring this crazy city.
-Therefore if you are planning on visiting Thailand backpacking Bangkok is a necessity to connect you with the chilled back life up north or beachside living in the southern islands.
+Though either way it is the main hub for international travelers arriving in Thailand and most seem to spend a couple of days in Bangkok exploring this crazy city.
+Therefore if you are planning on visiting Thailand, backpacking Bangkok is a necessity to connect you with the chilled back life up north or beachside living in the southern islands.

 In this backpacking Bangkok travel guide, I will let you in on all the top things to do in Bangkok, where to sleep in Bangkok, where to eat in Bangkok, and more!